DT0072/DT0072/README.md

 - 👋 Hi, I’m DT0072
 - 👀 I’m interested in CyberSecurity & Frontend Development
-- 🌱 I’m currently learning Information Technology
+- 🌱 I’m currently in Diploma in Information Technology

 <!---
 DT0072/DT0072 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.